nori-parelius/noriparelius/content/post/natural-human-diet.md

 tags = ["Food"]
 draft = false
 featured_image = "/img/featured_natural-human-diet.jpg"
+f_alt = "A photograph of a plastic mammoth on a wooden bench in front of a lake."
 +++

 Humans are probably the only creatures in the world that are confused about what they should be eating.